ovotech/genesys-web-messaging-tester/packages/genesys-web-messaging-tester-cli/README.md

-  -r, --region <region>                Region of Genesys instance that hosts the Web Messenger Deployment -o, --origin <origin>                Origin domain used for restricting Web Messenger Deployment -p, --parallel <number>              Maximum scenarios to run in parallel (default: 1) -h, --help                           display help for command
+  -r, --region <region>                Region of Genesys instance that hosts the Web Messenger Deployment -o, --origin <origin>                Origin domain used for restricting Web Messenger Deployment -p, --parallel <number>              Maximum scenarios to run in parallel (default: 1) -a, --associate-id                   Associate tests their conversation ID.
+                                       This requires the following environment variables to be set for an OAuth client with the role conversation:webmessaging:view:
+                                       GENESYS_REGION
+                                       GENESYSCLOUD_OAUTHCLIENT_ID
+                                       GENESYSCLOUD_OAUTHCLIENT_SECRET (default: false)
+  -h, --help                           display help for command
 ```